i0gan/pwn_waf/README.md

 ### 0x02

-After compiling successfully, you can run `./i0gan_waf`  directly to test Store the interactive log file in the directory `/tmp/.i0gan/` , The name of file format is  `time + timestamp + .i0gan`
+After compiling successfully, you can run `./i0gan_waf`  directly to test Store the interactive log file in the directory `/tmp/.i0gan/` , The name of file format is  `time + hex microseconds + .i0gan`